dadadies/ddd_image_organize/README.md

 # ddd_image_organize

-This project is an image organizer application that uses LLMs (OpenAI, Google Gemini, or local models) to automatically categorize images into folders based on their content.
+A Windows 11 image organizer application that uses LLMs (OpenAI, Google Gemini, or local models) to automatically categorize images into folders based on what is depicted in the images.

 ## Features